vitalyiegorov/suuudokuuu/readme.md

 [Play now!](https://www.suuudokuuu.com/)

 ## TODO

 ### Features
 - [ ] add mistakes purchasing through in-app purchases
     - [ ] donate to ZSU, add BE logic for this
     - [ ] add donation branding and description on main screen
 - [ ] add gamification and percentage of completeness
-- [ ] add game pausing?
-Can be exploited as a cheat to maximize scroll?
+- [ ] add game pausing? timer should not run when app is in background
+- [ ] disable screenshots?
+- [ ] add unique check for generated field, sometimes puzzle can have multiple solutions
-- [ ] best stats is confusing and not clear, especially time
+- [ ] best stats is confusing and not clear, especially time:
-  - [ ] add best time/score for each difficulty
+  - [ ] add best time/score for each difficulty, when user selects difficulty show separate screen
-  - [ ] add history screen?
-  - [ ] add best run stats for each difficulty
-- [ ] score row completing row/col/group
+- [x] score row completing row/col/group

 ### Frontend
 - [ ] add animations
     - [ ] add number flying to its stop?
     - [ ] add more fun to winner page(ZSU, Ukraine, donation CTA)
     - [ ] add more fun to looser page(ZSU, Ukraine, donation CTA)
+    - [ ] animation when finishing full row/col/group(score multiplies)
 - [ ] add successful run count and longest run count history on main screen?
 - [ ] add donation CTA on main screen
 - [x] add game logic: